 Rectangle

 A rectangle is a quadrilateral (a four-sided polygon) with four right angles.
-It has two pairs of equal sides, with the longer side often referred to as the length and the shorter side as the width.
+Because of that, it has two pairs of equal sides, with the longer side often referred to as the length and the shorter side as the width.
 A rectangle has two lines of symmetry: one that runs vertically through the midpoint of the length and another that runs horizontally through the midpoint of the width.
 When folded along either of these lines, the two halves of the rectangle will perfectly overlap.

 The symmetry of a rectangle makes it a fundamental shape in construction and design.
 Its straight edges and right angles make it easy to work with, and its symmetrical properties ensure balance and stability.